awsdocs/aws-greengrass-developer-guide/doc_source/IoT-SDK.md

 ------

-   1. Run the following commands to install the AWS IoT Device SDK for Python:
+   1. <a name="step-c-install-python-sdk"></a>Run the following commands to install the AWS IoT Device SDK for Python:

       ```
       cd ~